mprzybylski/mprzybylski/_posts/2023-02-11-A-New-Tool-For-an-Old-Problem.md

 # Interlude

 Playing with eBPF to shed more light on these questions went on my nerd bucket list while I was fighting other, higher-priority fires and stayed there for several years.
+In 2021,
-In 2021, I was approached by the founders of a seed-stage startup who wanted to use eBPF to capture networked API traffic.
+I was approached by the founders of a seed-stage startup who wanted to use eBPF to capture networked API traffic.
 I accepted the job and spent almost the next two years teaching myself eBPF, Linux kernel internals, and modern C++.
 I built an instrumentation product that captured HTTP API requests and responses in bare metal and containerized environments without modifying application code or configurations.
 Along the way, I also encountered and solved fascinating problems related to eBPF development, and accumulated a long list of blog post ideas related to those challenges and the techniques I used to overcome them.

 # `bpf-iotrace`

-As I reflected on my journey with eBPF, it occurred to me that the original questions that brought eBPF to my attention--and the tooling idea that resulted--would be the perfect showcase for everything I have learned about eBPF and modern C++ development so far.
+As I reflected on my journey with eBPF, it occurred to me that the original questions that brought eBPF to my attention--and the tooling idea that resulted--could be a useful open source project.
+It would also be an excellent showcase for everything I've learned about eBPF and modern C++ development so far.

 As I started looking for a good name for the project, I discovered that `ioprof`, `ioperf`, and [`iotrace`](https://github.com/nicolasgross/iotrace) were already taken.
 That wasn't necessarily a problem, since I could differentiate my project by prepending `bpf-` to one of those existing names.
 When I looked at the capabilities and functionality, I discovered that [`iotrace`](https://github.com/nicolasgross/iotrace) was the closest in functionality to what I wanted to build.
 When I took a closer look at it to make sure I wasn't reinventing the wheel, I noted that it used [`ptrace`](https://linux.die.net/man/2/ptrace) to intercept system calls.
-Wasn't there a Brendan Gregg article about `ptrace`?
+Wasn't there a
+Brendan Gregg article about `ptrace`?
 [Yes.
-Yes there was.](https://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html).
+Yes, there was.](https://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html).

 Given the extreme overhead inherent in `ptrace`, `iotrace` looks very much like a wheel _worth_ reinventing.
 So I am gradually working on a new open source project called `bpf-iotrace` that will be based on eBPF and [libbpf](https://github.com/libbpf/libbpf).
 This blog will host a series of articles describing the process of building that tool from scratch.

 # Up next:
 [defining requirements for `bpf-iotrace`]({% post_url 2023-02-12-bpf-iotrace__Defining_Requirements %}).